Skip to main content

 Transparent Verification

-The system creates an immutable record of a product's journey from farm to table:
+The system creates an immutable record of products moving from farm to store:

 contract SupplyChainTracker {